Self Care: Tips for a Happier, Healthier You

 Self-care: Start now

-As we await more COVID-19 vaccinations and look for encouraging news about the coronavirus pandemic, it’s time to recommit to your health.
+As COVID-19 vaccinations continue and we look for encouraging news about the coronavirus pandemic, it’s time to recommit to your health.

 Resume your tests and screenings

 If you’ve put off routine tests such as your regular mammogram, colonoscopy, Pap test, dermatologic exams, and other tests based on your individual risk factors, it’s a good time to get back on schedule.
 The right tests can help give you and your doctors early warning if your health is changing.